Utrecht

 Utrecht (/ˈjuːtrɛkt/ YOO-trekt; /nl/; Ut(e)reg /nl/) is the fourth-largest city of the Netherlands, as well as the capital and the most populous city of the province of Utrecht.
 The municipality of Utrecht is located in the eastern part of the Randstad conurbation, in the very centre of mainland Netherlands, and includes Haarzuilens, Vleuten and De Meern.
-It has a population of 376,435 as of As of January 2025.
+It has a population of 378,140 as of As of January 2026.

 Utrecht's ancient city centre features many buildings and structures, several dating as far back as the High Middle Ages.
 It has been the religious centre of the Netherlands since the 8th century.
+It received city rights in 1122.
 In 1579, the Union of Utrecht was signed in the city to lay the foundations for the Dutch Republic.
-Utrecht was the most important city in the Netherlands until the Dutch Golden Age, when it was surpassed by Amsterdam as the country's cultural centre and most populous city.

-Utrecht is home to Utrecht University, the largest university in the Netherlands, as well as several other institutions of higher education.
-Due to its central position within the country, it is an important hub for both rail and road transport; it has the busiest railway station in the Netherlands, Utrecht Centraal.
-It has the second-highest number of cultural events in the Netherlands, after Amsterdam.
-In 2012, Lonely Planet included Utrecht in the top 10 of the world's unsung places.
+Utrecht’s historic centre is characterised by the Dom Tower and a medieval canal system with wharves and cellars below street level.
+Today, Utrecht is a major national railway hub and a centre for higher education, research, healthcare and culture.
+The municipality contains the Rietveld Schröder House and components of the Lower German Limes and the Dutch Water Defence Lines, all of which are UNESCO World Heritage properties.
+In 2025, Lonely Planet selected Utrecht as one of 25 destinations featured in its Best in Travel 2026 guide.